sharmashrushti/sharmashrushti/README.md

 I'm Shrushti.

 I'm an MSc Finance and Investment student at The University of Edinburgh.
-I did my Bachelor of Commerce (Honours Course) at Kamala Nehru College for Women, University of Delhi.
+I did my Bachelor of Commerce (Honours Course) at the University of Delhi.
 My research interests are in computational finance, data science and ML.

 ### 🧰 Tech Stack